 Infected teeth will eventually die and fall out of your mouth.
 Preserve your tooth by scheduling a root canal today!

-As the first step of the process, Dr. Daniel Banks will clean the treatment area and then numb your mouth using anesthetic spray and a numbing needle.
-You can also be sedated during your procedure, if you’d like.
+As the first step of the process, Dr. Daniel Banks or Dr. Jacob Dunham will clean the treatment area and then numb your mouth using local anesthetic.
+This is achieve your optimum comfort and relaxation during the procedure.

-Once your tooth has been prepared and your mouth is numb, Dr. Banks will use a dental drill to clean away damaged or decayed material from your tooth, and to create a small opening in the surface of the tooth.
+Once your tooth has been prepared and your mouth is numb, Dr. Banks or Dr. Dunham will clean away damaged or decayed material from your tooth, and create a small opening to the pulp chamber.

-Through the opening made in your tooth, Dr. Banks will use dental tools to clean out and remove decayed pulp, and he will flush and sanitize the inside of the tooth.
-Then, he’ll fill it with a rubbery substance that replaces the extracted pulp and strengthens the tooth.
+Through the opening made in your tooth, Dr. Banks or Dr. Dunham will use dental tools to clean out and remove decayed pulp, and sanitize the inside of the tooth.
+Then your tooth is filled with an inert substance that replaces the extracted pulp and strengthens the tooth.

 Finally, a filling or a temporary crown will be used to cover up the opening and restore your tooth.
 Depending on your case, you may need to come back for further appointments at Water Valley Dental to get a permanent dental crown.